ProjectLibertyLabs/siwf/docs/src/Index.md

 # Frequency Access Developer Documentation and Tools

-Sign In With Access (SIWA) provides documentation and tools to integrate with [Frequency Access](https://frequencyaccess.com), an easy to use custodial social wallet for users on Frequency.
+Sign In With Frequency (SIWF) provides documentation and tools to integrate with [Frequency Access](https://frequencyaccess.com), an easy to use custodial social wallet for users on Frequency and other SIWF compatible services.

 [JavaScript Quick Start](./QuickStart.md)